 The process is illustrated in Exhibit 18; it is based on a dynamic roll-back approach.
-The "roll-back" refers to a three-step sequence: the sequence rolls back in time from i) a projected look at the range of program characteristics (i.e., from its rationale through its operation and anticipated findings); to ii) a prospective considera tion of the threats (i.e., problems and pitfalls) to a validity of the final evaluation; and to iii) a more immediate identification of evaluation design elements.
+The "roll-back" refers to a three-step sequence: the sequence rolls back in tion of the threats (i.e., problems and pitfalls) to the validity of the final evaluation; and to iii) a more immediate identification of evaluation design elements.
 The logic of this sequence of steps should be noted; that is, the anticipated program characteristics identify the possible threats to validity, which in turn point to the design elements that are necessary to mitigate, if not to eliminate, these threats.
 The "dynamic" aspect of the approach refers to its nonstationary character; that is, the components of the framework must constantly be updated, throughout the entire development and implementation phases of the evaluation design.
 In this manner, the design elements can be refined, if necessary, to account for any new threats to validity which may be caused by either previously unidentified program characteristics or changing characteristics (as is the case in ACDS).
 In sum, the dynamic roll-back approach is a systematic method of developing more purposeful and valid evaluation designs.